AndyFul/Hard_Configurator/README.md

 https://github.com/AndyFul/Hard_Configurator/raw/master/H_C_6010_beta1.exe

 This version blocks MS Excel files when opened from the Desktop or File Explorer.
 Still, these files can be opened from the running Excel.
-If this behavior is too inconvenient then the Excel extensions can be removed from <Designated File Types>.
+If this behavior is too inconvenient then the Excel extensions can be removed from the "Designated File Types".
 But then it is recommendable to open SwitchDefaultDeny and use the DocumentsAntiExploit tool to add some more restrictions to MS Office applications.
 The details are included in the "DocumentsAntiExploit tool - Manual.pdf" available in the installation folder.